Retakes 2015 - we have the answers

 To be effective your UCAS reference needs to cover your past, to explain why the grades you got were not the best you can do, and it needs to justify better grade predictions for the future.
 It may be that your old school can do all this for you, but the most effective reference is one in which your old school and your retake college co-operate in writing a new reference with information from them both.
 CIFE colleges are very experienced in facilitating this, and it's certainly something to ask them about if you visit to discuss retakes.

 Changing exam board might help too.
-CIFE colleges can give you detailed advice on how much change you might face, and you may well find that a new syllabus suits you better than the one you studied previously.
+CIFE colleges can give you detailed advice on how much change you might face, and you may well find that a new exam specification suits you better than the one you studied previously.